.goreleaser.yaml

 # Path must be the template path to the binaries.

-# GoReleaser removes the `dist` folder before running, so you will likely
+# GoReleaser removes the `dist` directory before running, so you will likely

 # want to put the binaries elsewhere.